App-vNext/Polly/docs/strategies/hedging.md

 - After the strategy has an accepted result from a hedged action, the resilience context from the action is merged back into the primary context.
 - All ongoing hedged actions are cancelled and discarded.
 The hedging strategy awaits the propagation of cancellation.

-### Merging action context into primary context
+### Merging action context into the primary context

 After merging, the primary context contains:

-- New properties saved during the action context's execution.
+- New properties created during the action context's execution.
-- Existing properties updated during execution.
+- Existing properties updated or soft-deleted (i.e. setting the value to `null`) during execution.

-> [!NOTE]
-> If you delete a property from the action context and this property exists in the primary context, the change is ignored, and the primary context retains the original property.

 ### Hedging callbacks